 - Risk acceptance.
 The Bank admits that it is exposed to such risks but does not take any actions to minimize their effect because those are insignificant and the elimination costs would exceed the respective benefits. - Risk avoidance.
 The Bank conducts an analysis before engaging in any new transactions and chooses to avoid excessively risky transactions or actions. - Changing risk probability.
-The Bank applies this method together with the relevant risk management strategies, Bank's procedures, and the early warning system in respect of the following risks: credit risk (including counterparty risk, concentration risk), operational risk, market price risk, interest rate risk, currency risk, liquidity risk, IT risk, money laundering and terrorism and proliferation financing risk and sanction risk. - Changing potential risk consequences.
+The Bank applies this method together with the relevant risk management strategies, Bank's procedures, and the risk monitoring system in respect of the following risks: - credit risk (including counterparty risk, settlement risk, residual risk, concentration risk, country risk, sustainability risk and part of model risk), - o perational risk (including reputational risks, compliance risk, business model risk (including systemic risk), sustainability risk and IT risk, - market price risk (including currency risk, position risk, interest rate risk, part of model risk un sustainability risk, - money laundering and terrorism and proliferation financing risk and sanction risk (including part of model risk). - Changing potential risk consequences.
 The Bank uses credit enhancements and currency risk hedging instruments as well as establishes a business continuity system. - Risk sharing.
 The Bank uses insurance and syndicated transactions; in selecting this method of risk mitigation, the Bank is aware that it does not change the overall exposure to transaction and operational risks, affecting only the portion attributable to the Bank.